dwirijal/fud-court/README.md

 - **⚡ Dynamic & Modern UI**: Built with Next.js App Router, Radix, and styled with Tailwind CSS & ShadCN UI for a responsive, performant, and aesthetically pleasing user experience.
 - **Aesthetic Themes**: Includes beautifully crafted light and dark mode themes.

+## Known Issues

+- The application currently experiences some issues with Next.js Server and Client Components, particularly on the `/markets` page.
+We are actively working on a fix.

 ## Tech Stack

 - **Framework**: [Next.js](https://nextjs.org/) (App Router)